semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep is integrated into CI environments by creating a **job** (also known as an **action** for some CI providers) that is run by the CI provider.

-A Semgrep CI job can be automated through Semgrep App, or set up manually.
+A Semgrep CI job can **connect to Semgrep App**, a centralized location for managing findings, sending notifications, and configuring Semgrep rules for scanning.
+Alternatively, a Semgrep CI job can be set up as a **stand-alone** job, which means it does not connect to Semgrep App.

 This document aims to help users choose which method best meets their goals in integrating Semgrep in their CI environment.
-This document provides:

-* An overview of two methods (through Semgrep App or through a stand-alone CI job) to integrate Semgrep in CI.
-* A comparison between those two methods.
-* A table of CI providers that are supported in Semgrep App.
-* A guide to the general workflow to set up and refine your CI configuration.

-After selecting a method, refer to the links in the [Next steps](/#next-steps) section for documentation on how to set up or refine your Semgrep in CI job.
+After selecting a method, refer to the links in the [Next steps](#next-steps) section for documentation on how to set up or refine your Semgrep in CI job.

 :::info
 When running in CI, Semgrep runs fully in your build environment.
 Your code is never sent anywhere.